k-chai/poetry-visualisation/README.md

 # poetry-visualisation

 ## To fix:
-- empty lines have blocks
+- empty lines creates a block in visualisation
-- space at the end of word creates a block
+- space at the end of a line creates a block in visualisation
 - part of speach recognition doesn't work

 ## To add:
 - colour for poem by default
 - add a set of default poems and a button for random selection for visualisation
 - save colour *for the poem*
+- find the most common colour chosen for the poem and show it (?)
 - rhyme visualisation